-The Georgia Department of Transportation (Georgia DOT) is making major investments in the state’s transportation network.
-An initial 11 Major Mobility Investment Program (MMIP) projects were pinpointed that will create additional capacity, improve freight movement, provide transportation improvements and efficiencies, enhance safety, and provide more reliable travel times.
+The Georgia Department of Transportation (Georgia DOT) is making major investments in the state’s transportation network to deliver projects that will meet a community need and deliver positive benefits to drivers.
+Major Mobility Investment Program (MMIP) projects were pinpointed that will create additional capacity, improve freight movement, provide transportation improvements and efficiencies, enhance safety, and decrease travel times.

 The MMIP delivers positive societal benefits at a reasonable cost yielding a benefit of $1.10 for every $1 invested.

 - Reduces travel times by 44% for transit vehicles